Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Application to PISA 2015

-Furthermore, the data contain variables that concern students' perception or attitude towards science and related topics.
+Furthermore, the data contain variables that concern students' perceptions or attitudes towards science and related topics.
 They include the level of enjoying cooperation (COOPER), the level of valuing cooperation (CPSVAL), environmental awareness (ENVAWA), environmental optimism (ENVOPT), epistemological beliefs about science (EPIST), enjoyment of science (JOYSCI), instrumental motivation (INSTSC), science self-efficacy (SCIEEF), and interest in broad science topics (INTBRS).
 All these variables are continuous.
 They are all selected.
 Specifically, INTBRS is selected with $\nu=2$, and the rest are selected with $\nu=1$.

 The correlation between CPSVAL and COOPER is 0.45.
-It is interesting that CPSVAL has a negative coefficient, suggesting that controlling for the other variables students who more appreciate the value of cooperation and teamwork tended to perform worse in the test.
-In contrast, COOPER has a positive coefficient, implying that controlling for the other variables students who more enjoy cooperation and teamwork tended to perform better.
+It is interesting that CPSVAL has a negative coefficient, suggesting that controlling for the other variables, students who more appreciate the value of cooperation and teamwork tended to perform worse in the test.
+In contrast, COOPER has a positive coefficient, implying that controlling for the other variables, students who enjoy cooperation and teamwork tended to perform better.
 Variables ENVAWA and ENVOPT have a correlation {$-0.14$}.
 Interestingly, ENVAWA has a positive coefficient, and ENVOPT has a negative coefficient.
 Moreover, INSTSC, which measures students' perception that studying science in school is useful to their future lives and careers, has a negative coefficient.
 It seems slightly counter-intuitive.
 However, such a result is possible, given that variables like JOYSCI and INTBRS have been included in the regression model {(correlation between INSTSC and JOYSCI is 0.34 and correlation between INSTSC and INTBRS is 0.24)}.
 It may be explained by a mediation model in Figure~\ref{fig:instsc}, where INSTSC has positive direct effects on JOYSCI and INTBRS, both of which further have positive effects on students' science achievement.
-However, given JOYSCI and INTBRS, the direct effect of INSTSC to science achievement is negative, possibly due to that INSTSC also brings pressure and stress to students when they learn science.
+However, given JOYSCI and INTBRS, the direct effect of INSTSC on science achievement is negative, possibly due to that INSTSC also brings pressure and stress to students when they learn science.

+Finally, science achievement may also be related to other psychological factors.
+Specifically, the current analysis considers students' test anxiety level (ANXTES), sense of belonging to school (BELONG), expected education level (EISCED), expected occupational status (EISEIO), and motivation to achieve (MOTIVA), all of which are continuous except that EISCED is ordinal.
+All these variables are selected with $\nu=1$, except for MOTIVA, which is not selected even when $\nu=3$.